mwclient/mwclient/README.md

 mwclient is a lightweight Python client library to the [MediaWiki API](https://mediawiki.org/wiki/API) which provides access to most API functionality.
-It works with Python 2.7 as well as 3.5 and above, and supports MediaWiki 1.16 and above.
+It works with Python 3.5 and above, and supports MediaWiki 1.16 and above.
 For functions not available in the current MediaWiki, a `MediaWikiVersionError` is raised.